 The SCHS building in Toulon was built in 1923 with an addition added in 1959.
 A major fire in 1942 caused significant damage to the south-west portion of the school.
 This building had gone through extensive health life safety improvements and renovations over many years.

 The Wyoming High School building was built and dedicated in 1927.
 In 1955 and 1979, additions, which included a gymnasium, farm shop, science room, home economics room and cafeteria were completed.
 In 2010, the main building was sold by the School District at auction to the WyHi Community group.

 The current SCJHS building in Toulon was completed in 1949.
 An addition was completed in 1956.
 This structure has also undergone significant renovation and upgrades including the addition of a new band room and cafeteria in 2006 and window replacement in 2013.

-The SCES building in Wyoming is the newest of the Stark County schools.
-Construction on this building was finished in 1960.
+The SCES building in Wyoming was constructed in 1960.
 Three additions have taken place at this site: A 1971 addition of classrooms on the west end of the building.
 A 2002 addition of classrooms and a Unit Office on the south end of the building; and finally, a 2006 addition of classrooms and a cafeteria on the building’s north end.